The Civil and Military Gazette: Rudyard Kipling

 The Civil and Military Gazette was the workplace of renowned British author and poet, Rudyard Kipling.
 It was referred to by Kipling as his "mistress and most true love."

 Kipling was assistant editor of the CMG, a job procured for him by his father, who was curator of the Lahore Museum, when it was decided that he lacked the academic ability to get into Oxford University on a scholarship.

 When Kipling joined the staff at the Lahore CMG in 1882, the editor-in-chief was Stephen Wheeler.
 1886 brought a change of editors at the newspaper.
 Kay Robinson, the new editor, allowed more creative freedom, and Kipling was asked to contribute short stories to the newspaper.
 His first collection of short stories, Plain Tales from the Hills, contained 28 stories that had initially found publication in the CMG.

-Rudyard Kipling eventually left the Civil and Military Gazette in 1887, to move to its sister-newspaper in Allahabad, The Pioneer.
+Rudyard Kipling eventually left The Civil and Military Gazette in 1887, to move to its sister-newspaper in Allahabad, The Pioneer.

+CE Newham

+CE Newham remained acting editor of the paper during 1928-1929.
+After that he remained editor during 1929-1930.